dita-ot/docs/reference/markdown/Markdown-syntax-reference.md

-[Markdown] is a lightweight markup language that allows you to write using an easy-to-read plain text format and convert to structurally valid markup as necessary.

-In addition to the [MDITA](./MDITA-Syntax-Reference.md) format for [Lightweight DITA][LwDITA], the Markdown parser included in the `org.lwdita` plug-in also supports additional constructs to represent DITA content in Markdown as described in this syntax reference.

-The _Markdown DITA_ format uses [CommonMark] as the underlying markup language.
+In 2015, the original _DITA-OT Markdown_ plug-in introduced a series of conventions to convert [Markdown] content to DITA, and vice-versa.
+This Markdown flavor was called _“Markdown DITA”_.
+The `markdown` format adds several complementary constructs to represent DITA content in Markdown, beyond those proposed for the [MDITA](./MDITA-syntax-reference.md) format in the [Lightweight DITA][LwDITA] specification drafts.

 To add a Markdown topic to a DITA publication, create a topic reference in your map and set the `@format` attribute to `markdown` so the toolkit will recognize the source file as Markdown and convert it to DITA: